-The Laffer Curve is a theoretical explanation of the relationship between the tax rates set by the government and the tax revenue collected at that tax rate.
+The Laffer Curve is a theoretical explanation of the relationship between tax rates set by a government and the tax revenue collected at that tax rate.
 It was introduced by American supply-side economist, Arthur Laffer.
 The concept was not invented by Laffer; there were other antecedents from the 14th-century writings of Ibn Khaldun.

 Workings of the Laffer Curve

 We plot the tax rate on the horizontal axis and the government revenue from taxation on the vertical axis.
 The curve assumes a parabolic shape.
 It suggests that at the initial point, the origin when the tax rate is 0%, there is no revenue for the government.
 As the government increases the tax rate, the revenue also increases until T*.
 Beyond point T*, if the tax rate is increased, revenue starts to fall.
 In short, attempts to tax above a certain level are counterproductive and actually result in less total tax revenue.

-The taxpayers’ incentive to work more for more income starts falling and they prefer to work less because of the feeling that their money is being taken away by the government.
+The taxpayers’ desire to work hard for more income begins to fall because they feel that more of their money is being taken away by the government.
 At the tax rate of 100%, the tax base of the country will be nil and nobody would work because they will need to give away all their earnings as taxes.
 T* is the optimal tax rate that a government should aim to achieve.

 Significance of the Laffer Curve

-Laffer brought this concept to the attention of policymakers in 1974 when the general approach of most economists was a Keynesian one.
+Laffer brought his concept to the attention of policymakers in 1974 when the general approach of most economists was a Keynesian one.
 They advocated more government spending to stimulate demand, which in turn meant more taxes.
-This policy was going downhill and Laffer asserted that this problem was not because of too little demand but due to the burden of heavy taxes and regulations that left producers without incentive to produce more.
+The policy was proving to be ineffective and Laffer asserted that the problem was not because of too little demand but due to the burden of heavy taxes and regulations that left producers without incentive to produce more.